ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Event Loop In JavaScript: The Most Important Topic - <a href="https://medium.com/@v.vermakanika/event-loop-in-javascript-the-most-important-topic-d669863ff3c0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kanika`**

+<blockquote>When we start learning JavaScript, we usually focus on things like variables, functions, arrays, and promises.
+But one concept that…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Java Training in Delhi — Master Core and Advanced Java Skills - <a href="https://medium.com/@anand.kramate/java-training-in-delhi-master-core-and-advanced-java-skills-1bfa873ece6c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anand Kramate`**

+<blockquote>Java is one of the most popular programming languages used for developing web applications, enterprise software, and Android apps…
+Continue reading on Medium »</blockquote>

+<h3>3.
 I Built a Chrome Extension That Extracts Emails From Any Website in Seconds - <a href="https://medium.com/@rajivkhanduja2/i-built-a-chrome-extension-that-extracts-emails-from-any-website-in-seconds-ae7920137403?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rajivkhanduja`**

 <blockquote>I Built a Chrome Extension That Extracts Emails From Any Website in Seconds
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 Unlocking Promises：The Magic of Asynchronous Programming from Chaining to All and Race - <a href="https://tianyaschool.medium.com/unlocking-promises-the-magic-of-asynchronous-programming-from-chaining-to-all-and-race-0ae3a09ada0d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kevin`**

 <blockquote>First Impressions of Promise
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 8 JavaScript Features That Made My Projects Simpler and Faster - <a href="https://javascript.plainenglish.io/8-javascript-features-that-made-my-projects-simpler-and-faster-323773ac20d8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Arslan Qutab`**

 <blockquote>The language upgrades that removed complexity from my JavaScript projects.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>6.
 I Spent 40 Minutes Looking for One Variable.
 Then I Learned OOP - <a href="https://medium.com/@mohammad1105/i-spent-40-minutes-looking-for-one-variable-then-i-learned-oop-3ba0284d63fe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohammad Aman`**